 Mr Fitzgibbon is currently the Shadow Minister for Agriculture and Resources.
 Mr Fitzgibbon knows the agriculture, mining, oil and gas industries well and is determined to emphasise their importance to the national economy and the regional jobs they create.
 He is committed to developing a sound strategic plan to fully capitalise on growing global demand for our high quality exports.

 Mr Fitzgibbon is also the founder of the Country Caucus, a group of Federal Labor MPs and Senators dedicated to promoting the interests of rural and regional Australia.

 He is driven to champion issues of importance both to the Hunter and to other regional communities.
-Mr Fitzgibbon provides a strong voice for country people within the Labor leadership group.
+Mr Fitzgibbon provides a strong voice for country people within the Labor shadow cabinet.

 Mr Fitzgibbon lives in Cessnock in the Hunter Valley with his wife Dianne, who was elected a Cessnock City Councillor in 2016.
 They have three adult children.

 The seat was first proclaimed in 1901 and was named after the second Governor of New South Wales, John Hunter (1737-1821).

 Since 1901 only nine people have been elected to represent the seat of Hunter in the Federal Parliament.
 The first Member for Hunter was Sir Edmund Barton who served as Prime Minister between 1 January 1901 and 24 September 1903.

 The 2016 New South Wales Federal Redistribution resulted in the disappearance of the Charlton electorate and the Hunter electorate gained most of the urban areas of the western shore of Lake Macquarie.
 It lost Maitland and Kurri Kurri to the re-drawn Paterson, towns north of Aberdeen including Scone to New England, and Kandos and Rylstone to Calare.